v-k-1-8/URL_SHORTNER/README.md

-# URL_SHORTNER_ACM
+# URL_SHORTNER
-This is URL SHORTNER created by Lakhyani Varun, student at IIT ROORKEE, as an open project of ACM IIT ROORKEE.<br>
+This is URL SHORTNER created by Lakhyani Varun, student at IIT ROORKEE<br>
 Project working video is also provided as name 'urlShortnerDemo.mp4'
 # HOW TO START THE PROJECT AFTER CLONNING:
 Node, npm , Express are expected to be set up for this project.<br>